glabo/AmpModelerTensorflow/README.md

 ### Future plans:
 - There are VST plugins for loading models to use as real-time guitar effects.
 I may write one myself for giggles, but in the meantime I'm just going to use: [SmartGuitarPedal](https://github.com/GuitarML/SmartGuitarPedal)
 - This process produces a model of an amp or effect with static settings, which isn't particularly useful in practice.
-The Neural DSP folks have written a paper: [End-To-End Amp Modeling: From Data to Controllable Guitar Amplifier Models](https://arxiv.org/pdf/2403.08559) about the capturing the setting changes here: and I aim to implement that as well.
+The Neural DSP folks have written a paper: [End-To-End Amp Modeling: From Data to Controllable Guitar Amplifier Models](https://arxiv.org/pdf/2403.08559) about the capturing amplifiers with dynamic settings and I aim to implement that as well.
 Once again aided by my self-isolation in the software realm, the automation of settings will be simple as compared to their knob-turning robot.